9-year-old girl killed in Chowan County shooting; police need help locating possible vehicle of interest

-CHOWAN COUNTY, Va.
+CHOWAN COUNTY, N.C.
 (WAVY) — Police are investigating a homicide that happened on Friday night in which a nine-year-old girl was shot and killed.

 The incident occurred in Chowan County near the intersection of US-17 and West Queen Street.